bubdm/EFDesigner2022/README.md

 ### Change Log

+4.1.3
+   - Added ability to create Mermaid (*.mmd) markdown files from diagrams

 4.1.2
    - Added ability to create association classes via drag and drop of an entity onto a bidirectional many-to-many association
    - Restored ability to open secondary diagrams